Rohit04121998/Density-Based-Traffic-Control-System-/README.md

 # Density-Based-Traffic-Control-System-
-This is an arduino based project showing how to control traffic based on its density
+This is an arduino based project showing how to control traffic based on its density.

+Nowadays, controlling the traffic has become a major issue because of rapid increase in automobiles and also because of large time delays between traffic lights.
+So, in order to rectify this problem, we have gone for density based traffic lights system.

+This project requires an Arduino and Ultrasonic sensors.

+In this system, we use Ultrasonic sensors to measure the traffic density.
+We have arranged one Ultrasonic sensor for each road; these sensors always sense the traffic on that particular road.
+All these sensors are interfaced to the microcontroller(ATMEGA328P).
+Based on these sensors, microcontroller detects the density and controls the traffic system.